-The process of commissioning will be in two stages and applicants should submit outline proposals via the SDO website by 1.00pm on 18 March 2010 No late proposals will be considered.
+The process of commissioning will be in two stages and applicants should submit outline proposals via the SDO website by 1pm on 16 September 2010 No late proposals will be considered.
 No paper-based submissions will be considered.
-Applicants will be notified of the outcome of their outline application approximately three weeks after the SDO Studies panel meeting.
+Applicants will be notified of the outcome of their outline application approximately three weeks after the SDO Studies panel meeting which is currently scheduled for October 2010.